Paul Revere Williams House

 The simple Craftsman style house at 1271 West 35th Street helps tell the important story of architect Paul Revere Williams and should be preserved so that we tell his full story and understand the challenges he overcame.

-In August, 2021, the Conservancy submitted a Historic-Cultural Monument (HCM) nomination for the house to the City's Cultural Heritage Commission to ensure the house is protected.
-Thank you to Teresa Grimes for preparing the nomination for the Conservancy!
+In August 2021, the Conservancy prepared and submitted a Historic-Cultural Monument (HCM) nomination for the house to the City’s Cultural Heritage Commission to ensure the house is protected.
+Thank you Teresa Grimes for preparing the nomination on behalf of the Conservancy!

 Throughout 2021 the Conservancy explored the many places associated with L.A. architect Paul Revere Williams and his enduring legacy through tours and discussions, through Paul Revere Was Here educational programming.

 - Paul Revere Williams’ original house provides insight into architect’s life, LA’s history of racial segregation, Spectrum News, April 5, 2023

 - Los Angeles designates the home of Paul Revere Williams a Historic-Cultural Monument, The Architect’s Newspaper, February 21, 2022